dreamcatcher-tech/network/Inbox/2024-05-23 1831 graceful provisioning.md

 ?? use middleware to pause requests until the db is unlocked await an `.isProvisioned()` check before allowing the middleware to pass thru

-Call start and stash the promise, then have middleway that pauses until the start has completed.
+Call start and stash the promise, then have middleware that pauses until the start has completed.
 In this way, we might not need to hit the queue possibly.
 Another queue subsystem should be avoided if possible.